**Alt text:** A close-up of a wall calendar showing days of the week and numbers, with certain dates highlighted in yellow.

 When Your Boss Thinks Wi-Fi is More Reliable than Gravity

 Efficiency combines favorable workplace culture and technology under forecast_bright connections.
 Yet, many envision connectivity as an immovable force, similar to gravity—only to find Wi-Fi reliability crashing at the worst moments.
-Cindy Zeng of San Jose recounts a nostalgic pilgrimage, where unpromising connectivity evolved into an unintentional spark for rapport-building human interactions.
+Cindy Zeng of San Jose recounts a nostalgic pilgrimage, where unpromising connectivity became an unintentional spark for rapport-building human interactions.
 The takeaway?
 Backups can outperform resources, even apparent carrier pigeons.

 The Path Forward